aakash555/pic_share_react/README.md

 It will start the server on http://localhost:3000

 # Backend Server
 The default backend server is configured to run on http://localhost:4000.
-To change it, edit apiServiceUrl in src/config.ts
+To change it, edit apiServiceDomain in src/config.ts
 # Folder structure:

 ## Components